 SANDAG is developing additional improvements to the Bayshore Bikeway based on the Bayshore Bikeway Plan

 J Street to Palomar Street in the City of Chula Vista.
-Maintenance was completed in January 2015 on the Bayshore Bikeway segment located between J and Palomar streets in Chula Vista.
-The work cleared overgrown vegetation from the bikeway.
-Bike path repairs will follow in spring 2015.
+Bike path repairs will take place in June 2015 on the Bayshore Bikeway segment located between J and Palomar Streets in Chula Vista.
+The work will begin in early June and is expected to last for approximately one month.
 The bike path will be closed for safety while work is underway; posted signs will guide pedestrians and bike riders to a nearby detour route along Bay Boulevard.

 32nd Street to Park Boulevard.
 Work is underway to develop an alignment and conceptual design for this 2.5 mile segment of the bikeway.